-For these reasons, cheque out the Small Actions for Big Wins Information Security Checklist.
+For these reasons, check out the Small Actions for Big Wins Information Security Checklist.
 The checklist outlines the most commonly overlooked information security practices to help businesses easily and affordably protect themselves from information theft and fraud.

 1. Fight Fraud by Focusing on Your Office’s Most Vulnerable Areas